HiperGlue/SimpleSDL/README.md

 This is a basic **2D game engine** developed with **C++ & SDL**.
 It was made with the sole porpuse of learning the C++ language and to avoid me the need of using a commercial one for my simple games.\

-This project focuses on avoid OOP and prefer composition while simplifying the structure of the engine.
+This project focuses on avoiding OOP and prefering composition while simplifying the structure of the engine.

 ## How to use